-Staycationing at Home
+Staycation Ideas at Home

 Take this time to ring someone far away to chat.
 No agenda, just time to catch up and escape from the normal distractions that usually sidetrack or prevent the conversation.
 They’ll be glad you took the time to call.

-Staycationing in Your Town or City
+Local Vacation Spots in Your Town or City

 When you’re on a staycation, you don’t have to avoid your front door and stick to your couch.
 Enjoying the city or town you live in gives you a chance to enjoy some of its best offerings — things you probably see every day but simply haven’t taken the time to enjoy.
 Here’s what to do:

-Enjoy nature.
 Whether you live in an apartment with a patio or a countryside home with an expansive yard, we can all find little ways to soak up some sun and breathe in fresh air.
 Simply set out a lawn chair or go on a hike to local landmarks.
 You don’t need to head to the mountains or camp at a national park to enjoy nature’s beauty — you’d be surprised at just how refreshing it is to enjoy your surroundings.

 Now that you’ve got your staycation planned, use these tips to avoid distractions, enjoy the time off and make the most of your well-deserved break from the real world:

-You’re on vacation!
+You’re on your personal vacation!
 Whatever your coworker, Aunt Mary or neighbor Bob are sending you can wait until you’re back on the clock.